-The EQUIP study met the co-primary endpoints by demonstrating that patients treated with top-dose and low-dose QNEXA had an average weight loss of 11% and 5.1%, respectively, as compared to weight loss of 1.6% in the placebo group (ITT-LOCF p<0.0001).
-Average weight loss was 37 pounds and 18 pounds with top-dose QNEXA and low-dose QNEXA, respectively, as compared to 6
+The EQUIP study met the co-primary endpoints by demonstrating that patients treated with top dose and low-dose QNEXA had an average weight loss of 11% and 5.1%, respectively, as compared to weight loss of 1.6% in the placebo group (ITT-LOCF p<0.0001).
+Average weight loss was 37 pounds and 18 pounds with top dose QNEXA and low-dose QNEXA, respectively, as compared to 6 pounds in the placebo group.
+The proportion of patients losing 5% or more of their initial body weight was 67% for top dose, 45% for low-dose and 17% for placebo (ITT-LOCF p<0.0001).

-The most common drug-related adverse events reported in the EQUIP study for the top-dose, low-dose and placebo group were tingling of the extremities, dry mouth, altered taste, headache and constipation.
+The most common drug-related adverse events reported in the EQUIP study for the top dose, low-dose and placebo group were tingling of the extremities, dry mouth, altered taste, headache and constipation.
 A significantly greater proportion of patients completed the study on QNEXA as compared to placebo patients.
-Overall average completion rates were 59%, 57% and 47% for patients taking top-dose QNEXA, low-dose QNEXA and placebo, respectively.
+Overall average completion rates were 59%, 57% and 47% for patients taking top dose QNEXA, low-dose QNEXA and placebo, respectively.

 The second year-long Phase 3 trial, known as CONQUER, enrolled 2,487 overweight and obese adult patients (1,737 females and 750 males) with BMI's from 27 kg/m2 to 45 kg/m2 and at least two co-morbid conditions, such as hypertension, dyslipidemia and type 2 diabetes.
 The average baseline BMI of the study population was 36.6 kg/m2 and baseline weight was 227 pounds.
-Patients had a 4-week dose titration period followed by 52 weeks of treatment, with patients randomized to receive once-a-day treatment with top-dose QNEXA, mid-dose QNEXA or placebo.
+Patients had a 4-week dose titration period followed by 52 weeks of treatment, with patients randomized to receive once-a-day treatment with top dose QNEXA, mid dose QNEXA or placebo.
 Weight loss results from the study are summarized as follows:

-ITT-LOCF Completers Placebo QNEXA mid-dose QNEXA top-dose Placebo QNEXA mid-dose QNEXA top-dose CONQUER (OB 303) 56 weeks (n=979) (n=488) (n=981) (n=564) (n=344) (n=634) Mean weight loss (%) 1.8% 8.4% 10.4% 2.4% 10.5% 13.2% Greater than or equal to 5% weight loss rate 21% 62% 70% 26% 75% 85% p<0.0001 vs. placebo
+ITT-LOCF Completers CONQUER (OB 303) 56 weeks Placebo (n=979) QNEXA mid dose (n=488) QNEXA top dose (n=981) Placebo (n=564) QNEXA mid dose (n=344) QNEXA top dose (n=634) Mean weight loss (%) 1.8% 8.4% 10.4% 2.4% 10.5% 13.2% Greater than or equal to 5% weight loss rate 21% 62% 70% 26% 75% 85% p<0.0001 vs. placebo

-The CONQUER study also met the co-primary endpoints by demonstrating that patients treated with top-dose and mid-dose QNEXA had an average weight loss of 10.4% and 8.4%, respectively, as compared to weight loss of 1.8% in the placebo group (ITT-LOCF p<0.0001).
-Average weight loss was 30 pounds and 24 pounds with top-dose QNEXA and mid-dose QNEXA, respectively, as compared to 6 pounds in the placebo group.
-The proportion of patients losing 5% or more of their initial body weight was 70% for top-dose, 62% for mid-dose and 21% for placebo (ITT-LOCF p<0.0001).
+The CONQUER study also met the co-primary endpoints by demonstrating that patients treated with top dose and mid dose QNEXA had an average weight loss of 10.4% and 8.4%, respectively, as compared to weight loss of 1.8% in the placebo group (ITT-LOCF p<0.0001).
+Average weight loss was 30 pounds and 24 pounds with top dose QNEXA and mid dose QNEXA, respectively, as compared to 6 pounds in the placebo group.
+The proportion of patients losing 5% or more of their initial body weight was 70% for top dose, 62% for mid dose and 21% for placebo (ITT-LOCF p<0.0001).

-The most common drug-related adverse events reported in the CONQUER study for the top-dose, mid-dose, and placebo group were tingling of the extremities, dry mouth, altered taste, headache and constipation.
+The most common drug-related adverse events reported in the CONQUER study for the top dose, mid dose, and placebo group were tingling of the extremities, dry mouth, altered taste, headache and constipation.
 A significantly greater proportion of patients completed the study on QNEXA as compared to placebo patients.
-Overall average completion rates were 64%, 69%, and 57% for patients taking top-dose QNEXA, mid-dose QNEXA and placebo, respectively.
+Overall average completion rates were 64%, 69%, and 57% for patients taking top dose QNEXA, mid dose QNEXA and placebo, respectively.